VolodymyrTymets/infinite-scroll/README.md

 # Meteor Infinite Scroll
 **Enables infinite scrolling at the template level**.
-This package allows you to increment the `limit` parameter of a MongoDB query as the user scrolls down the page.
-This allows Meteor to use the Oplog Observe Driver for your query, as well as leaving you in control of your publications.
+You can enable `limit` increasing by using `onLoaded` function which invokes every scroll down container event occurs.

 ## Usage: